ngds/documents/SoftwareRoadmap.md

-# A registry-repository-catalog system:

-## Enterprise view
+# NGDS Software brainstorming

 NGDS requires software to support a variety of functions.
 This document is for brainstorming requirements/use scenarios.
-The Enterprise view focuses on domain operations (attempt to be independent of software).
+The [Enterprise view](enterprise-view) focuses on domain operations (attempt to be independent of software).
 The [Functional View](#functional-view) section decomposes the operations into units that can be implemented in software components.

+## Enterprise view

 ### Registry
 1. create and manage metadata documenting the information resources under the stewardship of the organization